SAP-archive/cloud-workflow-spring-sample/README.md

-# Invoking the SAP Cloud Platform Workflow Service APIs from outside of SAP Cloud Platform
+# Invoking the SAP Workflow service APIs from outside of SAP Business Technology Platform
-This sample illustrates the essentials for calling a SAP Cloud Platform service API from a Java Spring Boot application running outside of SAP Cloud Platform.
-This code targets the SAP Cloud Platform Workflow service, but the same essentials would apply to most SAP Cloud Platform service APIs.
+This sample illustrates the essentials for calling a SAP Business Technology Platform (BTP) service API from a Java Spring Boot application running outside of SAP BTP.
+This code targets the SAP Workflow service, but the same essentials would apply to most SAP BTP service APIs.

 **An Important Message Regarding Indirect Use of SAP APIs**   |